stavnstrup/nisp-wikimodel/README.md

 # TO DO

-* Change name of all capability profiles, profiles and service profiles.
+* Create meaningfull description of all concepts an profiles.
+* Create helptext for all properties - this is accomplished through the instruction element.

 # Database refactoring